Regent's Park College, Oxford: Grace and Hall

 The college grace is recited in the vernacular by the principal and runs as follows: For the gifts of your grace and the community of this college, we praise your name, O God.
 Amen.
 At the end of the Formal Hall, the Senior Common Room depart after the principal has said the words "The grace and peace of God be with us all.
 Amen".

 In the early days of the college at Oxford, there was a Latin grace which was thought to be composed by Aubrey Argyle:

 Agimus Tibi gratias, Omnipotens Deus, pro his et universis donis Tuis quae de Tua largitate sumus sumturi, Per Jesum Christum, Dominum Nostrum.
 Amen.
 This was allegedly swiftly dropped as Henry Wheeler Robinson, then principal, observed a strict 'no-Latin' policy in Hall – in the old days, offenders were thrown into a bath of cold water.
 It has also traditionally been the case that there is no Loyal Toast at college dinners.
 Around the turn of the millennium, the dean even remonstrated with guests from a different college to prevent the toast from being proposed.

 Unlike many other Oxford colleges, the same menu is served to all members of the college and there is no High Table apart from in formal halls.
-It also observes a tradition that grace is said at every meal, with students and dons alike standing behind their chairs until it has been said.